Silver Tree

-Silver Tree is a television and film writer, producer and director, from Petaluma, California.
+Silver Tree (born 1976 or 1977) is an American television and film writer, producer and director, from Petaluma, California.

 Early life

-Silver Tree was born to Susan (née Fullam) and Scott Tree in Sonoma County California and raised in Petaluma.
+Silver Tree was born to Susan (née Fullam) and Scott Tree in Sonoma County, California, and raised in Petaluma.

 Tree attended El Molino High School in Forestville, California and Nonesuch School in Sebastopol, California.
 She attended Santa Rosa Junior College and Sonoma State University where she majored in biochemistry.

 Career

 Tree was an airline flight attendant based in San Francisco when she was involuntarily furloughed for six months in the wake of the September 11 attacks.
 During the furlough, she began co-writing with Abraham Levy the screenplay for The Aviary, a film about four flight attendants who live together in an apartment.
 Tree and Levy self-financed and distributed the $25,000 film.

 Personal life

 Tree was one of the guests at Meghan Markle's wedding to Prince Harry at St George's Chapel, Windsor Castle on May 19, 2018.